cj/sinatra-can/README.markdown

 Sinatra::Can
 ============

-Sinatra::Can is a lightweight wrapper for CanCan.
-It contains a partial implementation of the ActiveController helpers.
+Sinatra::Can is a lightweight wrapper for the CanCan authorization library.
+It contains a partial implementation of CanCan's Rails helpers, but in Sinatra.

+Check out CanCan if you don't know it: https://github.com/ryanb/cancan/

 ## Installing